front-end-intermediate/2-react-Intro/readme.md

 };
 ```

 Another, even more concise function, uses a variable `prev` - setPirates has access to previous state.

+When updating state based on its previous value, you to pass a function to the setter function that updates the state.
+This function receives the previous state value as an argument and returns the new state value

 ```js
 const addPirate = (pirate) => {